emtunc/SlackPirate/README.md

 * Passwords
 * AWS Access/Secret keys
 * Private Keys
+* References to links and URLs that could provide further access to sensitive materials - think: Google Docs, Trello Invites, links to internal systems, etc
 * Files which could contain sensitive information such as .key, .sh, the words "password" or "secret" embedded in a document, etc

 ## Slack Cookie